-Amie and I recently met with an artist who paints on silk.
-In a post about Authentica after that I displayed a couple of her pieces that feature coffee farm themes, and here are a couple more featuring coastal themes.
-By introducing Authentica in these pages I also want to link it to our practice, over the last 20+ years, of entrepreneurial conservation.
-We have posted frequently on this theme over the years.
+We recently met with an artist who paints on silk.
+In a post after that we displayed a couple of her pieces that feature coffee farm themes, and here are a couple more featuring coastal themes.
+Our practice of entrepreneurial conservation has allowed us to post frequently on this theme over the years.
 Less frequently we have mentioned sense and sensibility, words we work by.

-When I saw these silk pieces I had a sense of Costa Rica that would be difficult to find words for.
+When we saw these silk pieces we had a sense of Costa Rica that would be difficult to find words for.
 The artist has an ecological and socially responsible orientation, backed with actions that represent what make this place unique.
-This is the aspect of Costa Rica that inspires and motivates not only those of us who have chosen to live here, but those who choose to visit here.
-We want such visitors to have the opportunity to take home with them items like these painted silks, that somehow represent Costa Rica.
+This is the aspect of Costa Rica that inspires and motivates not only those who have chosen to live there, but those who choose to visit.
+Visitors should have the opportunity to take home with them items like these painted silks, that somehow represent Costa Rica.
 Little reminders.